ntgovernment/ntg-design-system/README.md

 - Components like `Button`, `Notification`, and `Pill` internally render `<Icon />` for consistent sizing and theming.
 - Color variants (`default`, `primary`, `secondary`, `tertiary`, `inverse`) map to semantic tokens; Notification icons use variant-driven CSS rather than a prop.
 - Include Font Awesome 6 globally (CDN or bundled) for glyphs to display; without it, fallback square placeholders appear only when a name is not provided.

+**Note:** Not all components use icons. `Callout` is a text-only informational component that does not support icons.

 CDN example: